TheDeadcoder/ML-Offlines/reviews/gorilla_blog_review.md

 While the blog provides an accurate summary of the paper, it lacks a critical perspective.
 The following areas could have been improved:
 - **Challenges**: The blog does not mention the challenges faced during Gorilla's development, such as reliance on retriever accuracy and the potential performance degradation with suboptimal retrievers.
-- **Future Scope**: The blog does not discuss how Gorilla could be extended beyond machine learning APIs to general-purpose APIs or other domains, as hinted in the paper.

 ---